What matters to us and what we do

 We are excited by the opportunities that we have as a relaunched enterprise to make a bigger impact for the better for the environment, local community and economy and to the quality of the food that you eat.

-marketing & social impact
+marketing and social impact coordinator

-picking, packing & delivery
+Picking, packing and delivery

 Board of directors